 In a competitive field it's the Yamaha YAS-209 which emerges as the best soundbar with Amazon Alexa onboard.
 The Yamaha offers excellent sound quality and enough connectivity to suit most users.

 Though there are more expensive, better-sounding Atmos soundbars, the excellent Vizio SB36512-F6 offers the best value in this category.
 It brings refined atmospheric effects to a compact soundbar with rear speakers and a sub -- all for a very affordable price.
+Get one before they sell out.

 Want to know more?
 Here's a quick primer on which features are the most important for your needs and other stuff you should know.